Salt: Edible salt

 Salt is essential to the health of humans and other animals, and it is one of the five basic taste sensations.
+It is known to uniformly improve the taste perception of food, including otherwise unpalatable food.
 Salt is used in many cuisines, and it is often found in salt shakers on diners' eating tables for their personal use on food.
 Salt is also an ingredient in many manufactured foodstuffs.
 Table salt is a refined salt containing about 97 to 99 percent sodium chloride.
 Usually, anticaking agents such as sodium aluminosilicate or magnesium carbonate are added to make it free-flowing.
 Iodized salt, containing potassium iodide, is widely available.
 Some people put a desiccant, such as a few grains of uncooked rice or a saltine cracker, in their salt shakers to absorb extra moisture and help break up salt clumps that may otherwise form.